-- Fold the rear seats down.
-For additional information, refer to "Folding rear seat" in the "Safety - seats, seat belts and supplemental restraint system" section of this manual. - Insert a suitable tool in the access opening.
-Move the release lever to the right.
+- 1. Fold the rear seats down.
+For additional information, refer to "Folding rear seat" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual. - Insert a suitable tool in the access opening.
+Move the release lever to the left (passenger side).
 The rear hatch will be unlatched.